 Living on the edge in the modern world

-Devoted to a life of prayer and work, the ten monks, aged between 23 and 89, are among Italy’s last remaining Byzantine-rite Basilian religious.
-Employment in such endeavors as book restoration and olive growing helps them keep body and soul together — but they are living on the edge, having so few members to keep their way of life going into the future.
+Devoted to a life of prayer and work, the ten monks, aged between 23 and 89, are among Italy’s last remaining Byzantine-rite Basilian religions.
+Employment in such endeavors as book restoration and olive growing helps them keep body and soul together, but they are living on the edge having so few members to keep their way of life alive into the future.

-But they still continue to worship in the Eastern, Byzantine rite, including celebrating the Divine Liturgy in ancient Greek.
-Of course, most Catholics in the West say the Mass in their local languages, and occasionally in Latin.
+However, they still continue to worship in the Eastern, Byzantine rite, including celebrating the Divine Liturgy in ancient Greek.
+Of course, most Catholics in the West say the mass in their local languages, and occasionally in Latin.

 Their daily regimen begins at 5:30 AM with individual prayer followed by communal worship.
-Then there is always either work in the vegetable garden and olive groves, painting icons, study, and chores.
+Then, there is always either work in the vegetable garden or olive groves, painting icons, study, and chores.

-A typical day for the monks, after early prayers, breakfast and work, is followed by a short rest followed by rest, the saying of vespers, more work, more prayer and then early to bed.
+A typical day for the monks upon the completion of early prayers, breakfast, and work, is followed by rest, the saying of vespers, more work, more prayer, and then and early bedtime.

 Monks restore DaVinci’s priceless Notebook

 A special area of the monastery is devoted to the exquisite art of book restoration.
 Since 1931, the Badia Greca in Grottaferrata has been the home of the Laboratory for the Restoration of Ancient Books and Manuscripts, the first scientifically-based laboratory founded by the Italian Ministry of National Education.

 Situated in a large room which was once an old monastic guest rooms, the laboratory plays a vital role, with its work based both on scientific research and its unique technical skills paired with refined craftsmanship.